moorepants/dissertation/_sources/davisbicycle.txt

 - Size: 54-58cm for our intended riders.
 - An electric hub motor for forward propulsion.

-We ended up choosing a large size Surly 1x1 model, Figure :ref:`figSurly`.
+We ended up choosing a large size Surly 1x1 model, :ref:`Figure 1 <figSurly>`.
 It is designed as a single speed off road bicycle for 26" wheels with fat tires, but can be setup with 700c higher pressure tires.
 The frame is constructed from butted 4130 CroMoly steel tubing.
 It has both front and rear cantilever brake